Heinz Gronau

-Heinz Gronau (1 January 1912 – 28 October 1977) was a communist resistance activist during the Hitler years.
+Heinz Gronau (1 January 1912 – 28 October 1977) was a communist resistance activist during the years Hilter was in power.
 He was transferred to Buchenwald concentration camp in 1938.
 At the concentration camp he became a leading figure in the (covert and illegal) "International Buchenwald Military Organisation" ("Internationale Militärorganisation Buchenwald").
 He survived the war and in 1946 joined the (semi-militarised) police service in the Soviet occupation zone of Germany.
 A succession of promotions followed.
 In 1966 he was promoted to the rank of Major general in the East German Felix Dzerzhinsky Guards Regiment.
 During the final years of his career he combined his overtly military posting with command of the National Department I ("Hauptabteilung I") at the Ministry for State Security ("Stasi").
 The department was a specialist intelligence section of the ministry, tasked with attending to the intelligence needs of the ministry's armed units.

 Life

 Early life

 Heinz Gronau was born in Leipzig, where his father worked as a printer.
 He grew up and attended school locally, in nearby Treuen, and then, between 1926 and 1930, trained for work as a dental technician.
 By 1931 he was performing a leadership role with the local Young Communists.
 As he completed his apprenticeship European economies were experiencing the full backwash from the Wall Street crash, and Gronau spent the next three years unemployed.
 Meanwhile, in 1930 he joined the Communist Party.
 Until 1933 he served as a member of the Young Communists' regional leadership team for Saxony.
 Both before and after the Nazis took power Gronau participated in the German resistance to Nazism.
 In 1933 he was arrested and briefly detained in what at least one source refers to as "protective custody" four times.
 Meanwhile, between 1933 and 1935, as the unemployment situation improved, he was able to support himself through casual work between 1933 and 1935.
 Gronau was arrested again in 1935; this time there was no quick release.
 Instead he faced trial, charged with high treason.
 On conviction, he was sentenced to a thirty-month jail term.